hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 ~~~
 {: .bash}

 The source command is for remote users only.
 Also, it may be good to to create a `.sh` file to store these commands.
 That way you all you need to do to setup your environment is `source file.sh`.
+An alternative to this is opening up your `.bashrc` file and pasting these lines within there.

 The REANA client connection to remote REANA cluster can be verified via ``ping`` command: